aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontschemetype/_index.md

 ```

 Minor scheme.

+**Remarks**

 The font's name will be automatically changed with the language.

 ### NONE {#NONE}
 ```